U.S. Health Care Delivery Initiative

 J-PAL North America’s U.S. Health Care Delivery Initiative (HCDI) supports randomized evaluations of strategies that aim to make health care delivery in the United States more efficient and more effective.

 HCDI provides targeted funding for randomized impact evaluations that provide insights into which policies and programs are effective in improving health care delivery, and why.
-The initiative issues Requests for Proposals (RFPs) twice a year, in February and September, and proposals facing substantial time constraints are accepted off-cycle.
-J-PAL affiliates, J-PAL post-doctoral fellows, and HCDI members invited by J-PAL North America are eligible to apply for funding.
+The initiative issues Requests for Proposals (RFPs) twice per year, with deadlines typically in February and September.
+Proposals facing substantial time constraints are accepted off-cycle.
+J-PAL affiliates, J-PAL post-doctoral fellows, invited researchers, and certain graduate students are eligible to apply for funding.
 Further details regarding HCDI’s RFPs can be found below.

 Spurring New Research